Denise Huxtable: Characterization and fashion

 Denise has been identified as a "drifter".
 Author Mark Whitaker wrote in his book Cosby: His Life and Times that the character resembles a "laconic mixture of sweetness and sarcasm that captured the ironic detachment that was becoming a hallmark of Generation X." Each Huxtable child "represents a different aspect on life."
 As a rebel who has been described as the Huxtable's "most troublesome child", Denise was often depicted as the opposite of Sondra, struggling to perform well academically unlike her older sister; Denise receives five Ds, one C and seven incompletes during her time at Hillman.
 While Sondra successfully graduates from Princeton University, Denise drops out of Hillman, travels to Africa and marries a Navy lieutenant instead, representing "that children don't always grow up how parents expect", according to the Ames Tribune.
-The Odyssey Online Tawana Charles observed that "Denise did what she had to do to get by, even when she had to call her parents to get out of a jam.
-She realized that there are things that you have to do for yourself, without your parents' help, and she did just that."
 Clover Hope of Jezebel agreed that the character "is determined to be independent—with no discipline or follow-through—and doesn't want her parents, Cliff and Clair Huxtable, to pay her way through college."
 Denise also stands apart from her college friends by being a "quirky, naive, indecisive flower child."
 Mike Vago of The A.V.
 Club observed that the Huxtable home begins to suffer from "Full Nest Syndrome" once Denise returns home from Africa, married and with a step child.
 Writing for the same publication, Joshua Alston believes that Bonet's real-life "earth-mother persona was integrated into the character, and became a riff on what rich-kid rebellion might look like for a wealthy black family."
 Denise has been nicknamed the Huxtable's "prodigal daughter" by the media.